 Mythopoetic Men’s Work: A Patriarchal Backlash?

 The men fixed their gaze on me — attentive, present, and somehow intimidating.
-Suddenly, I saw a tear rolling down the cheeks of one of the guys.
-He was just looking at me with empathy.
+Suddenly, I saw a tear rolling down somebody's cheek.
+He was just looking at me empathetically.
 I must have appeared pretty downtrodden while sitting on the worn carpet that had been placed in the middle of a circus tent.
 My emotional vulnerability was contagious, although I remained outwardly composed.
 Left and right men in other circles were roaring and screaming, doing “men’s work.”
 The scene occurred in 2008 when I attended a New Warrior Training Adventure with the Mankind Project, a modern male initiation and self-examination program.

 You may be familiar with journalistic portrayals of guys out there in nature: wrestling, screaming, hitting dummies, or dancing around a fire.
 When I started my doctoral research on masculinities, I encountered such men a couple of times at outdoor gatherings.
 They got in touch with their inner ‘wild man.’
 But the actual men’s work was less theatrical than it seemed from the outset.
 I became one of the ‘brothers,’ initially out of personal curiosity and later to attend weekly groups for mental health support.
 The more or less organized men’s circles I joined around the world were linked to the Mythopoetic Men’s Movement, made up of mostly economically privileged and straight white males.